 Review (and light Spoilers) Below:

-While helping to lead a presidential campaign, Lucy Toomey learns of her sister’s death.
-Racked with guilt, she returns home to Nilson’s Bay, Wisconsin – a place she never wanted to go back to again.
-Lucy is anxious to put Alice’s affairs in order and return to her own life but it seemed Alice had other plans.
-In her will, Alice made it impossible for Lucy to leave; it forced her to live in Alice’s home, meet Alice’s friends, and learn more about Alice’s life in Nilson’s Bay.
+While helping to lead a presidential campaign, Lucy Toomey learns her sister Alice died.
+Racked with guilt, she reluctantly returns home to Wisconsin, but Lucy is anxious to get back to her career as soon as possible.
+Unfortunately, in her will, Alice has made it impossible for Lucy to leave.
+She is forced to live in Alice’s home, meet Alice’s friends, and learn more about Alice’s life before she can return to her “normal” life.

-The ending of the book was easy to predict, which might be why this book did not land on my ‘favorites’ list.
-The characters were lovely, the story was good, but the ending was nothing remarkable or even memorable.
-If you’re looking for a story to “grab” you, I’m not sure this is your book; but if you’re looking for nice, sweet read, this novel might be just what you’re looking for.
+The book’s ending was easy to predict, which is one reason I found it good but not great.
+The characters were sweet, and the story was good, but the ending wasn’t very memorable.
+So if you’re looking for a gripping story, I’m not sure this is your book; but if you’re looking for a nice read, this novel might be just what you’re looking for.